seth-git/atomicglobalmin/trunk/readme.txt

 It is often best to use the Lennard Jones potential for testing the parameters until they are in the ball park.
 Though this energy function behaves very differently, doing this will help you find obvious errors in the input parameters and give you a rough idea of how the algorithm will proceed before you start using expensive ab initio calculations.
 After the parameters seem to work well with the Lennard Jones potential, try them with Gaussian.
 Check for differences in how the algorithm performs and make adjustments.
 This is particularly important if you are performing runs that take several weeks.

+E. Genetic Algorithm

+Genetic algorithms (GA) are an efficient mechanism used by many search algorithms.
+While my focus has been on developing 'new' algorithms such as particle swarm optimization, GA algorithms are very important and widely used.
+The genetic algorithm in this application is well designed, but it needs a new mating algorithm (see: the makeChild function in moleculeSet.cc).
+If you are interested in doing this, please contact me.
+If you want the most efficient algorithm, you might think about implementing a differential evolution algorithm.
+In the mean time, use simulated annealing or particle swarm optimization.
+Simulated annealing with a small population size, single point energy calculations, and the -i option is quite efficient.
+Afterwards it's a good idea to perform local geometry optimization on the list of best structures using an optimization file.
+This was my approach in reference [1] above.

 III.
 Running the program on a cluster of computers